50 Habits Healthy Families Always Have

 They prioritize happiness over having

 “Happiness may not seem like a health issue, but it is.
 As happier people are more likely to be motivated to change behaviors to improve their health.
 Happier kids do better in school.
 It is important to recognize the spiritual rather than the material roots of happiness.
 Happy people generally are more forgiving, more appreciative of what they have and most importantly they derive meaning from what they do in life.
 And when families are happy they generally practice healthier behaviors toward diet and exercise which also leads to better health.” —David Cutler.
-Need ideas?
+Need more ideas for helping your kids develop healthy habits?
 Try these tips for raising happy children.

 They take after-dinner strolls